Heather Maahs

-Heather Maahs is a Canadian politician who was elected to the Legislative Assembly of British Columbia in the 2024 British Columbia general election.
-She represents the electoral district of Chilliwack North as a member of the Conservative Party of British Columbia.
+Heather Maahs MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Chilliwack North since 2024.
+A member of the Conservative Party, she has served as leader of the Opposition from June to September 2026.

 Early life and career

 In 1993, Maahs and her husband moved from North Vancouver to Chilliwack.
 The couple operated a construction company together until her husband's death in 2009.
 She has three children and eleven grandchildren.

 Maahs has completed specialized training in Orton Gillingham tutoring and early assessment from the University of Hull, with a focus on improving educational methods.
-For several years, she moderated an email listserv that facilitated discussion on educational issues among school trustees, teachers, and parents.
+For several years, she moderated an email list that facilitated discussion on educational issues among school trustees, teachers, and parents.

 Political career

-2008 school trustee

 In 2008, Maahs was elected as a school trustee in the Chilliwack School District.
-She was subsequently re-elected five time over the following 16 years.
+She was subsequently re-elected five times over the following 16 years.
 During her tenure, she emphasized foundational reading skills and the importance of literacy in education.
 She has cited the guiding principle "first, we learn to read, then we read to learn" She has been an outspoken trustee over the way sexuality is taught in the classroom and in library books such as All Boys Aren't Blue.

 In December 2024, Maahs submitted her resignation from the Chilliwack Board of Education, ending her service as its longest-standing member.
 She stated her intent to focus fully on her new role as a member of the Legislative Assembly following her victory in the 2024 provincial election.

-2024 provincial election
+Member of the Legislative Assembly

 In February 2024, Maahs was nominated as the Conservative Party of BC's candidate for Chilliwack North.
 She went on to win her seat in the 2024 British Columbia general election, unseating NDP incumbent and cabinet minister Dan Coulter.

-She currently serves in the official opposition's shadow cabinet as the Critic for Children and Family Development - Indigenous Self-Government in Child and Family Services.
+She served in the official opposition shadow cabinet as the critic for Children and Family Development – Indigenous Self-Government in Child and Family Services.
 Her priorities include education, parental rights, and combatting homelessness and addictions.
+Following Kerry-Lynne Findlay's election as party leader, Maahs became leader of the Opposition.